-IMPACT SOILS AND GEOLOGY RESPONSIBILITY This section deals with soils and geology issues and actions that need to be implemented during construction PHASE CONSTRUCTION MC, EO, ECO ENVIRONMEN TAL MANAGEMENT PROGRAMME MITIGATION / Topsoil METHOD 1.
+IMPACT SOILS AND GEOLOGY RESPONSIBILITY This section deals with soils and geology issues and actions that need to be implemented during construction PHASE CONSTRUCTION MC, EO, ECO ENVIRONMENT TAL MANAGEMENT PROGRAMME MITIGATION / Topsoil METHOD 1.
 The contractor should, prior to the commencement of earthworks determine the average depth of topsoil STATEMENT (if any), and agree on this with the ECO.
 The full depth of topsoil should be stripped from areas affected by construction and related activities prior to the commencement of foundations.
 This should include the building footprints, working areas and storage areas.
 Topsoil must be reused where possible to rehabilitate disturbed surface areas.
-Care must be taken not to mix topsoil and subsoil during stripping.
+2. Care must be taken not to mix topsoil and subsoil during stripping.
 3. Should any topsoil become polluted the contractor must remove the polluted soil to the full depth of pollution and replace it at his own expense with clean topsoil.
 4. Removed polluted topsoil should be transported to a licensed landfill site.
 5. The topsoil must be conserved on site in and around the pit area Soil Stripping 6.
 No soil stripping must take place on areas within the site that the contractor does not require for construction works or areas of retained vegetation.
 7. Subsoil and overburden in all construction and lay down areas should be stockpiled separately to be returned for backfilling in the correct soil horizon order.
 8. Construction vehicles must only be allowed to utilize existing tracks or pre-planned access routes.
-Soil Stockpiles 9.
-Stockpiles should not be situated such that they obstruct natural water pathways.
-10. Stockpiles should not exceed 2m in height unless otherwise permitted by the Engineer.